Programme

 13:00 HGB 10 Opening keynote by Anne Pasek from Trent University

-14:00 HGB 10 Introduction to Ruhr Valley by Uli Paetzel from Emscher Cooperative Lippe
+14:00 HGB 10 Introduction to the Ruhr Valley by Uli Paetzel from Emscher Cooperative Lippe

 17:30 HGB 10 stsing e.V.
 General Assembly

-The opening keynote of Before Ruins will be given by Anne Pasek from Trent University.
+The program starts with opening keynote of Before Ruins given by Anne Pasek from Trent University.
 Following the address, Uli Paetzel, the director of the Emscher Cooperative Lippe will present on socio‑ecological transitions in the Ruhr region.

-Continuing the first day of the conference, after the opening and a break, we host an interdisciplinary and creative panel Planetary Entanglements of Science and Technology.
-Phoebe Sengers (department of Science & Technology Studies and of Information Science, Cornell University), meets Sandra Maß (International History at Ruhr University Bochum) and Tina Asmussen (Early Modern Mining History at Ruhr University Bochum, and head of the mining history research department at the German Mining Museum).
-Expect a multimodal happening.
+Continuing the first day of the conference, after the opening and a break, we host the panel Planetary Entanglements of Science and Technology with Tina Asmussen (Early Modern Mining History at Ruhr University Bochum, and head of the mining history research department at the German Mining Museum), Sandra Maß (International History at Ruhr University Bochum), Jörg Niewöhner (Department of Science, Technology and Society at Technical University of Munich), and Katia Schwerzmann (Department of Media Studies at Ruhr University Bochum).

-After the General Assembly of the stsing e.V., the first day will ends with a welcome reception.
+After the General Assembly of the stsing e.V., the first day will ends with a welcome reception with food and drinks.

 Thursday 26.
 March